 A minimum of five GCSEs at grade 4 or above, including English Language.

 You will learn how laws are made, the court system and the roles and responsibilities of those who work in the courts and the differences between civil and criminal law.
-Building on this, you will learn actual legal principles that can be applied to real life situations in both criminal and civil law.
-In criminal law you will learn about Assault, GBH and Wounding and, in civil law you will learn about negligence, claims for psychiatric harm and how contracts are formed.
+Building on this, you will learn actual legal principles that can be applied to real-life situations in both criminal and civil law.
+In criminal law, you will learn about the assault, GBH and wounding whereas in civil law you will learn about negligence, claims for psychiatric harm and how contracts are formed.

-You will study both criminal and civil law in more depth including the law on murder, manslaughter, theft, occupiers liability and breach of contract.
+You will study both criminal and civil law in more depth including the law on murder, manslaughter, theft, occupiers’ liability, and breach of contract.
 You will also learn to make connections between law and related concepts e.g. justice and morality.
-Students will go on trips to local and national courts including a university visit to participate in a mock Supreme Court hearing.
-Opportunities to be involved in Mooting and Debating societies.

 Three 2 hour exams at the end of year two.